creidhne-a16i/kitty-terminfo/README.md

 A bit better terminfo file for KiTTY (a PuTTY fork), based off comparison between xterm-256color, putty-256color and tmux-256color.
 This is supposed to correct the problems with arrows in tmux and vim, allow nice boxes (aptitude), and generally better represent capabilities of KiTTY than usual xterm\* or putty\* terminfo does.

 ### installation
+This instruction assumes you have ncurses and libreadlinei6 or 7 installed.
 Clone the repository to your remote machine, then run:
 ```
 tic -x kitty-terminfo/terminfo/xterm-kitty-256color.ti